Ant0nSk0/tictactoe/README.md

 The live link can be found here: https://ant0nsk0.github.io/tictactoe/

 ## Credits
-+ The code for the game was adopted from following a tutorial from [Coding with Adam](https://www.youtube.com/watch?v=fPew9OI2PnA).
-This includes win conditions, strikeclass, hovertext.
-More bits and pieces was adopted, transformed, and modified from the tutorial.
++ The code for the core game was adopted and altered from following a tutorial from [Coding with Adam](https://www.youtube.com/watch?v=fPew9OI2PnA).
+This includes pieces like checking win conditions, hovertext, vsPlayer and game board structure and additional lines (see comments by code) that was based upon/adopted, altered, and modified from the tutorial.
 + Font is from [Google Fonts](https://fonts.google.com/specimen/Righteous)